hashicorp/setup-terraform/README.md

 - `stderr` - The STDERR stream of the call to the `terraform` binary.

-- `exitcode` - The exit code of the call to the `terraform` binary..
+- `exitcode` - The exit code of the call to the `terraform` binary.

 ## License